 Learn more about the benefits of the Thames Tideway Tunnel.

 The tunnel will cost £3.8bn to complete, and an additional £1.1bn has already been spent by Thames Water for preparatory works.
-The cost of the project is being paid for by Thames Water’s 15 million wastewater customers through their bills, which will rise by no more than £25 per year.
+The cost of the project is being paid for by Thames Water’s 15 million wastewater customers through their bills.

 We'll continue to work as efficiently as we can, keeping our customers’ wastewater bills as low as possible.
 Spreading the costs of a big investment project like the Thames Tideway Tunnel is widely seen as a fair approach and is standard practice.